 The Institute of Brewing and Distilling (IBD) offer graduates the opportunity for exemption from the Diploma in Brewing, or Diploma in Distilling should they, later in their career, wish to undertake the IBD Master Brewer or IBD Master Distiller qualification through the IBD.

-- Cereals Malting and Mashing
+- Cereals, Malting and Mashing

-- Wort Boiling Fermentation and Beer Maturation
+- Wort Boiling and Fermentation

 - Entrepreneurship and Creativity